DelroyGayle/KoolAIChess/README.md

 ### constants.py

 In order to avoid the usage of *magic numbers* I created this file to hold all the constants needed for this program.
-So if this program needs to be amended, this would me the main place to look at for making adjustments of major values.
+So if this program needs to be amended, this would be the main place to look at for making adjustments of major values.

 The exception is that the function *showboard* in *run.py* uses numbers and strings specific to usage on the ANSI terminal used for this project.
 So I suggest an entire new function will need to be written if displaying the chessboard on a different display media.